google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/index.md

 {% include "web/_shared/contributors/zkoch.html" %}

 Dogfood: `PaymentRequest` is still in development.
 While we think it's stable enough to implement, it may continue to change.
-We'll keep this page updated to always reflect the current status of the API([M56 changes](https://docs.google.com/document/d/1I8ha1ySrPWhx80EB4CVPmThkD4ILFM017AfOA5gEFg4/edit#)).
+We'll [keep this page updated](/web/updates/2017/01/payment-request-updates) to always reflect the current status of the API.
 Meanwhile, to protect yourself from API changes that may be backwards incompatible, we're offering [a shim](https://storage.googleapis.com/prshim/v1/payment-shim.js) that can be embedded on your site.
 The shim will paper over any API